 Most importantly, the findings suggest that the incorporation of a fairly large number of supplementary corpus examples in online dictionaries can benefit students.
-The most practical research finding of this study is that advanced learners of English possess the necessary dictionary skills to successfully use lexicographic information from an environment overloaded with twelve and fifteen encoding corpus examples, provided that they are given at least two target syntax and collocation patterns of use.
-By contrast, the evidence points to the fact that supplying dictionary users with either twelve or fifteen examples with only a single target structure may be less beneficial in language production (Research question 1 and 2).
+The most practical research finding of this study is that advanced learners of English exhibit proficient dictionary skills, enabling them to effectively utilize lexicographic information from an environment overloaded with twelve and fifteen encoding corpus examples.
+This success is contingent upon being presented with a minimum of two examples illustrating the target structure.
+By contrast, the evidence points to the fact that supplying dictionary users with either twelve or fifteen examples with only a single example relevant to the task may be less beneficial in language production (Research question 1 and 2).
 Overall, it appears then that twelve and fifteen examples are not too many, on the condition that the extra sections of dictionary entries are equipped with enough lexicographic data for pertinent information to be extracted.
-Thus twelve and fifteen encoding corpus examples could be the optimum number of more examples in an entry, as long as two target structures for each separate target collocation and colligation pattern of usage are provided, and the complexity of the valence and argument structure of the lexical item in question necessitates and allows for the use of such a number of examples.
-These findings are of direct relevance to lexicographic practice, since this variable can be manipulated and controlled by lexicographers: they can decide on the number of syntax and collocation patterns of use to be incorporated in extra sections of entries.
-The findings reveal that students need only two target structures.
+Thus twelve and fifteen encoding corpus examples could be the optimum number of more examples in an entry, as long as two relevant examples are included to illustrate distinct target collocation and colligation patterns of usage, and the complexity of the valence and argument structure of the lexical item in question necessitates and allows for the use of such a number of examples.
+These findings are of direct relevance to lexicographic practice, since this variable can be manipulated and controlled by lexicographers: they can decide on the number of syntax and collocation patterns of use to be incorporated into the examples in the extra sections of entries.
+The findings reveal that students need only two relevant examples that hold the target structure.
 Given issues of presentation space (Lew in press; L’Homme & Cormier, 2014, p.
 333; Fuertes-Olivera, 2016; Ferrett & Dollinger, 2021, p.
 68), this seems to be a viable lexicographic strategy in the context of online dictionaries.
-From a different perspective, the findings lend weight to the argument that dictionary users do not need to be given as many as three target structures for verbs with a higher syntactic and collocational potential when working with twelve or fifteen examples.
-Using two target structures in the experimental groups with twelve and fifteen examples proved equally beneficial as incorporating one target structure into the three-examples group.
+From a different perspective, the findings lend weight to the argument that dictionary users do not need to be given as many as three relevant examples with the target structure for verbs with a higher syntactic and collocational potential when working with twelve or fifteen examples.
+Using two relevant examples with the target structure in the experimental conditions with twelve and fifteen examples proved equally beneficial as incorporating one example relevant to the task into the three-examples condition.
 To be able to display more lexicographic content at a given time to the dictionary user, additional space could be allocated otherwise.